 Location: Palma, Mallorca, Spain

-Around 6pm we all reconvened for dinner and cleanup before departing for our first night out in Palma.
+Around 6 pm, we all reconvened for dinner and cleaned up before departing for our first night out in Palma.
 While most of the group is in search of local sangria, the “youngins” on board (meaning myself and all the other 17-year-olds) will most likely hunt down some Gelato.
-It is currently 8:14 and the night has barely started.
+It is currently 8:14, and the night has barely started.
 As always, we are looking forward to whatever comes our way and wishing our friends and family back home some peace and quiet before our return back home.
-Buenos noches!
+Buenos Noches!